 Most students enroll with the goal of becoming an academic researcher as a career, and we have developed our program primarily with this goal in mind.
 However, it is becoming increasingly challenging to obtain long-term employment in an academic position, so you should be aware that achieving this goal is likely to require significant time and effort.
-Over the past 15 years, less than half of our students have ended up going on into academic positions.
-In many cases where they have not, it is because they have recognized that, in fact, this was not what they really wanted to do, so this statement is not meant to scare students away, just to recognize the issue.

 While research is often the primary goal of students, it is often the hardest to allocate time towards, especially in the first several years of the program, because of competing demands of classes, teaching, and outreach.
 If research is a high priority for you, we urge you to set aside time specifically for it.